-Measures: To assess prior background knowledge in the domain of history, computer expertise or expertise in film and media production, a pre-questionnaire (self-assessment) and a multiple choice knowledge test were administered.
-To assess the effectiveness of our text-based instruction as implementation of guidance (manipulation check), we asked the subjects to select a maximum of three alternatives from six statements about the task's characteristics (3 social characteristics, e.g., "one of the most important aspects of the learning unit was good communication" and 3 design characteristics, e.g., "one of the most important aspects of the learning unit was to design for a target audience").
-To assess collaborative design performance, the design products created by the dyads with WebDIVER or Asterpix were analyzed.
-From these products, the following categories of data were obtained: "video selections/sensitive areas with comments", "style features commented", and "interpretations" in the comments.
+Measures: To assess prior background knowledge in the domain of History, computer expertise or expertise in film and media production, a pre-questionnaire (self-assessment) and a multiple choice knowledge test were administered.
+To assess the effectiveness of our text-based instruction as implementation of guidance (manipulation check), we asked the subjects to select a maximum of three alternatives from six statements about the task's characteristics (three social characteristics, e.g. 'one of the most important aspects of the learning unit was good communication' and three design characteristics, e.g. 'one of the most important aspects of the learning unit was to design for a target audience').
+To assess collaborative design performance, the design products created by the dyads with WebDIVER or Asterpix were analysed.
+From these products, the following categories of data were obtained: video selections/sensitive areas with comments, style features commented, and interpretations in the comments.
 Additionally, dyadic interactions were captured with a webcam and a screen recorder (Camtasia Studio by TechSmith).
-The proportions of talking time in the categories "design planning", "design action", "design evaluation", "technical issues", "problems", and "off task" (related to total amount of talking time) were extracted from these video data using video analysis software (Videograph©).
+The proportions of talking time in the categories design planning, design action, design evaluation, technical issues, problems, and off task (related to total amount of talking time) were extracted from the video data using video analysis software (Videograph©).

 To assess treatment effects on learning outcomes, a post-test was administered, consisting of a multiple choice test measuring historical topic knowledge and a transfer task tapping advanced visual analytic skills.
-The multiple choice post-test consisted of 8 items.
-(Sample item: "At the beginning of 1946 Germany is... a) ...a unified nation, b) ...divided into four sectors, c)... divided into an Eastern and a Western part, d) ...divided into 16 Länder."
-The theoretical maximum of this test was 13 points, and it had a satisfactory internal consistency, Cronbach's $\alpha = .71$.
+The multiple choice post-test consisted of eight items.
+A sample item of this test is:

+At the beginning of 1946 Germany is ...

+- a) ... a unified nation,

+- b) ... divided into four sectors,

+- c) ... divided into an Eastern and a Western part,

+- d) ... divided into 16 Länder.

+The theoretical maximum for this test was 13 points, and it had a satisfactory internal consistency, Cronbach's $\alpha = .71$.

 The transfer task part of the post-test was assigned to reveal skills of critical analysis and reflection in response to a video message.
-It consisted of two questions relating to a political TV-ad from the 2006 nationwide German government elections. ("Please analyse the following video sequence by answering the questions 1) Which film techniques were used?
-2) What might have been the intention of using them?").
+It consisted of two questions relating to a political TV ad from the 2006 nationwide German government elections.

+Please analyse the following video sequence by answering the questions

+- 1) Which film techniques were used? - 2) What might have been the intention of using them?

 The questions were open ended.